Boutique cruise line Windstar will move its Seattle headquarters to Miami

 “We will be in closer contact to ships and crew when they pass through Florida, and we also gain the benefit of being in the center of the cruise industry,” Prelog said in a statement.

-The announcement comes three weeks after Seattle’s 2021 cruise season was largely cancelled following the extension of a Canadian ban on large cruise ships in Canadian waters through February 2022.
+The announcement comes three weeks after Seattle’s 2021 cruise season was largely canceled following the extension of a Canadian ban on large cruise ships in Canadian waters through February 2022.

-Passage through Canadian waters and to Canadian ports on route to Alaska is key for the Seattle-based cruise business, which has been on hold since last spring due to U.S. and Canadian restrictions.
+Passage through Canadian waters and to Canadian ports en route to Alaska is key for the Seattle-based cruise business, which has been on hold since last spring due to U.S. and Canadian restrictions.

-Although Windstar’s vessels, which carry 148 to 342 passengers, would have been affected by the ban, the company operated only a single vessel from Seattle to Alaska, and had already cancelled that route and moved the vessel, the Star Breeze, to the Caribbean, said spokesperson Sarah Scoltock in an emailed statement.
+Although Windstar’s vessels, which carry 148 to 342 passengers, would have been affected by the ban, the company operated only a single vessel from Seattle to Alaska, and had already canceled that route and moved the vessel, the Star Breeze, to the Caribbean, said spokesperson Sarah Scoltock in an emailed statement.

 “Luckily for us, we made that move way in advance of the Canadian border closure for ships,” Scoltock said.
 “We don’t operate weekly cruises out of Seattle – just a few calls a year on its way to/from Alaska.”